bpmutter/xyz/journey/_posts/2020-09-25-multilingualism.markdown

 Now for an anedoctal reference, I have mainly been coding in Python.

-Choosing Python as my introductory language was almost a no-brainer for me, given the pseudocode-like syntax and the prevalence of Python practitioners in the global community (also endearingly self-identified as Pythonistas).
+Choosing Python as my introductory language was almost a no-brainer for me, given the pseudocode-like syntax and the prevalence of Python practitioners in the global community (just look up PyCon).

 The latter meaning that, if I ever come across a problem while programming in Python, I would most likely be able to find an answer immediately, through a quick search on Stackoverflow.